mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 There's quite a bit of interesting things I discovered so feel free to jump to whatever section you like.

-Note: Not all vulnerabilities affect every Skype client.

 * **Spoofing Links** - Affects web, mobile and thick clients
 * **Spoofing File Names** - Affects web and mobile clients
 * **Spoofing File Size** - Affects web, mobile and thick clients